raracx/Rayel-Website/content/pages/projects/project-two.md

 date: '2023-12-20'
 client: School Project
 description: >-
-  KeyUnit is a comprehensive license management platform developed as a group project for Concordia University's SOEN 287 Web Programming course.
+  KeyUnit is a license management platform developed as a group project for Concordia University's SOEN 287 Web Programming course.
 The application leverages JavaScript for dynamic client-side interactions and Firebase for real-time database management and user authentication
 featuredImage:
   type: ImageBlock
   url: /images/keyunit.png